sitandr/conchord/lib.typ

     /// - grid: color of grid, default is `gray.darken(20%)`
     /// - open: color of circles for open strings, default is `black`
     /// - muted: color of crosses for muted strings, default is `black`
-    /// - hold: color of holded positions, default is #5d6eaf
+    /// - hold: color of held positions, default is #5d6eaf
     /// - barre: color of main barre part, default is #5d6eaf
     /// - shadow-barre: color of "unnecessary" barre part, default is #5d6eaf.lighten(30%)
     /// colors and other properties of fret and chord name you can specify using show rules for text and raw (fret is `raw`)